 Risk-bearing capacity is defined as a monetary value which is used as a yardstick, measuring the maximum loss the Company can endure without exposing it to the point where its existence and going concern status is under threat, given an equivalent loss.

 The Group has implemented and maintained a sound control environment, including a comprehensive system of internal controls to mitigate the risks in the enterprise and to ensure the Group’s objectives are consistently achieved.
 Internal controls are based on the principle of acceptable risk being inherent to the design and implementation of a cost-effective system of internal control.
-The system includes monitoring mechanisms and mitigation processes to timely augment deficiencies when they are detected.
+The system includes monitoring mechanisms and mitigation processes to timeously augment deficiencies when they are detected.
 This system is benchmarked against the COSO Internal Control – Integrated Framework.

-The internal audit plans, as approved by the Audit and Risk Committee, are designed following a risk-based assurance approach and are focused on adding value to the control environment while rendering independent assurance to the Audit and Risk Committee and to the Board on, inter alia: the effectiveness of internal financial control; the effectiveness of internal control over operational and compliance activities; the adequacy of governance systems, including the “tone at the top“; the effectiveness of the combined assurance process and risk and opportunities management process.
+The internal audit plans, as approved by the Audit and Risk Committee, are designed following a risk-based assurance approach and are focused on adding value to the control environment while rendering independent assurance to the Audit and Risk Committee and to the Board on, inter alia: the effectiveness of internal financial control, the effectiveness of internal control over operational and compliance activities, the adequacy of governance systems, including the “tone at the top“, the effectiveness of the combined assurance process and risk and opportunities management process.

 The function is furthermore strategically aligned with the creation and preservation of value and rendering insight into emerging risk and opportunities.